orchestral/toolkit-docs/testbench-dusk.md

 </testsuites>
 ```

-Run only your browser tests by running phpunit with the `--testsuite=Browser` option.
+Run only your browser tests by running PHPUnit with the `--testsuite=Browser` option.

 ```bash
 vendor/bin/phpunit --testsuite=Browser
 ```

 ::: tip Using separate PHPUnit Configuration
-Alternatively you can also create a separate PHPUnit Configuration dedicated, we recommend using `phpunit.dusk.xml` for this purpose.
+Alternatively, you can also create a separate PHPUnit Configuration dedicated, we recommend using `phpunit.dusk.xml` for this purpose.
 :::

 ### Autoloading using `testbench.yaml`

-Testbench will use the configuration values defined in `testbench.yaml` and use it's value when the `TestCase` class uses `Orchestra\Testbench\Concerns\WithWorkbench` trait:
+Testbench will use the configuration values defined in `testbench.yaml` and use its value when the `TestCase` class uses `Orchestra\Testbench\Concerns\WithWorkbench` trait:

 ```php{1,5}
 use Orchestra\Testbench\Concerns\WithWorkbench;